chobbledotcom/chobble-site/src/services/tech-tutoring.md

 ## Pricing

-Sessions are charged at our standard rate of £100 per hour (in half-hour increments), with a minimum booking of one hour.
+Sessions are charged at £50 per hour, with a minimum booking of two hours.
 We recommend starting with a free consultation to discuss your goals and create a personalized learning plan.

 ## Get Started

-[Contact us](/contact/) to schedule your free consultation.
-Let us know what you'd like to learn, and we'll help you achieve your technology goals.
+[Contact us](/contact/) to schedule a free consultation.
+Let us know what you'd like to learn, and we'll help you get there.